 - One (1) letter from a NSBE advisor, regional or chapter leader that can speak to your NSBE involvement

-For questions regarding the NSBE DC Katherine Johnson Trailblazer Scholarship and James West Innovator Scholarship, please contact NSBE DC Professionals College Initiative Chair at email@example.com, or the CI Scholarship Committee at firstname.lastname@example.org.
+QUESTIONSFor questions regarding the NSBE DC Katherine Johnson Trailblazer Scholarship and James West Innovator Scholarship, please contact NSBE DC Professionals College Initiative Chair at email@example.com, or the CI Scholarship Committee at firstname.lastname@example.org.